digital-raven/raven/docs/user-guide.md

 killswitch and connection status.
 [This webpage](https://mullvad.net/en/help/how-use-mullvad-cli) has comprehensive information on how to use the `mullvad` command.

-But there is one more common detail operation; changing the connection region.
+But there is one more common operation; changing the connection region.
 To change the region of the server you log in to, run `mullvad relay set location <country-code> [city]`, where `[city]` is optional.